 There are three main issues that people walk into Matt Tallarico’s CBD shop in Kingston hoping to solve: pain, anxiety, and trouble sleeping.

 Tallarico can relate personally with his customers who struggle with anxiety.
 He’s dealt with it for as long as he can remember, trying every natural remedy imaginable other than CBD, a solution he assumed was trendy but ineffective.
-But a friend who works in the industry convinced him to try it a few years ago.
-Now, Tallarico says it’s the only thing that helps, and he has become a CBD proselytizer himself: in February of 2020, he opened Your CBD Store, his shop in Kingston.
+Then a friend who works in the industry convinced him to try it a few years ago.
+Now, Tallarico says it’s the only thing that helps, and he has become a CBD proselytizer himself: last February, he opened Your CBD Store in Kingston.

 One of the biggest-selling remedies in the shop for the aforementioned trifecta of issues is delta-8, a cannabinoid some liken to a more gentle version of cannabis (traditional cannabis is scientifically referred to as delta-9).
 Unlike marijuana, delta-8 is derived from hemp, technically placing it in the CBD category, though it has a psychoactive quality most CBD lacks.

 But come July 19, delta-8 may be banned in New York, following other states nationwide who have banned it, citing health concerns and a need for regulation.
 The ban is being decried by consumers and business owners who rely on delta-8.
 But some in the cannabis industry have welcomed it, saying the way delta-8 is made and distributed is flawed and dangerous.
 Without a regulation system, consumers have no way of knowing if the delta-8 they’re taking is safe or not.